Photographing Friday Night Lights at a small country high school

 The Citadel’s (18) Cam Jackson A-Back iMercer’sd by Mercer’s (5) Malique Flemming; the Defensive Back pursues him during Parent’s Weekend in Charleston, SC.
 [Nikon D5, Sigma 120-300mm ƒ/2.8 S, Sigma TC-2001, ISO 1400, ƒ/5.6, 1/4000]

-Even if they are stopped, most of the time, the expression on their faces shows that they are often putting it all on the line.
+Even if they are stopped, their expressions usually show that they are putting it all on the line.
 This type of tackle photo works well on sports pages when the guy just got a first down.

 As you can see in both the examples of the Citadel cadets, if they are on the Summerall Guards or playing a sport, the facial expression draws the audience into the photograph.